-The Higginsport School is a former school being renovated in Higginsport, Ohio.
+The Higginsport School is a formerly abandoned school under renovations in Higginsport, Ohio.

-The first school for the county, a one-room log cabin structure, was built in 1807 near the banks of the Ohio River in Higginsport.
-1 The school was relocated to Robert Higgins’ warehouse in 1822, but due to the growth of the village, a larger log structure was built in the public square in 1828.
+The first school for Brown County was a one-room log structure built in 1807 near the banks of the Ohio River in Higginsport.
+1 The school was relocated to Robert Higgins’ warehouse in 1822 and to a larger log structure in Higginsport’s public square in 1828.

-The Higginsport School was expanded in 1930 with a gymnasium and again in 1932 with a cafeteria.
-It was at this time that indoor plumbing was installed.
-1
+The school was expanded in 1930 with a gymnasium and again in 1932 with a cafeteria.
+Modern indoor plumbing was installed throughout the complex with the latest addition 1

 Higginsport School was consolidated into the Ripley-Union-Lewis-Huntington School district in 1952, and elementary students continued to use the building until 1987 when it was mothballed.
 1 The property was later sold to the village for $1.
 While the gymnasium was initially used for dances and other functions, the cost of heating and cooling the entire complex proved to be a financial burden to the village and the school was abandoned until 1997 when it was used as an emergency shelter for local residents when the Ohio River flooded.